 The Village of Merrickville-Wolford was formed on January 1, 1998 by the amalgamation of the former Village of Merrickville and the Township of Wolford.
-It is located in the United Counties of Leeds and Grenville along the south shore of the Rideau Canal National Historic Site and UNESCO World Heritage Site, except for a small portion of the former Village of Merrickville which is situated on the north shore of the Canal.
+It is located in the United Counties of Leeds and Grenville along the south shore of the Rideau Canal National Historic Site of Canada, except for a small portion of the former Village of Merrickville which extends across the river.
 The northeast corner of the Village touches the southwest corner of the City of Ottawa and the northwest corner of the Village touches the southern boundary of the Town of Smiths Falls.